ices-tools-prod/icesTAF/cran-comments.md

 Status: OK (local) / Error (win.builder) - see note

-* This is an update of an existing package.
-Core functions have been moved to package TAF.
+* This is an update of an existing package with a strong dependency on the
-* Package TAF functions have been exported from this package to fix backwards compatability issues.
-* An update to the TAF packages has been submitted to CRAN TAF 4.1.0.
-This submission is a tandem release icesTAF 4.1.0.
-* All local checks pass, but checks based on the TAF 4.0.0 (current CRAN version) fail.
+  package: TAF - a new version of which is currently being distributed accross the CRAN servers.
+The new version breaks icesTAF and this version addresses this.
+  The two packages TAF and icesTAF are developed in tandem, and releases are coordinated.

 NOTE: